 Task Description: A Scaffolding Laboratory will be used to verify fundamental laws of basic electric circuits and the foundation for Project 1.
 Project 1 is a group-based project following on from scaffolding laboratory 1 and the content covered in the learning content and learning activities.
 Students are required to complete this project during the course using circuit simulation software (Tinkercad) and circuit drawing software (Scheme-It).
 This project is a circuit-based practical development exercise using real world examples.
 Details of the task for the project will be provided on an assignment sheet that will be available from the course website.
+Criteria and Marking: A laboratory worksheet will be marked out of five (5) and worth 5% which will be included in

-Criteria & Marking: A laboratory worksheet will be marked out of five (5) and worth 5% which will be included in the Laboratory Activity and Project 1 weighting.
+Criteria and Marking: A laboratory worksheet will be marked out of five (5) and worth 5% which will be included in the Laboratory Activity and Project 1 weighting.
 A report is required based on the project task and final product.

 Marking will be done by rubric given at the start of the semester.
 Report Presentation: 15%.
 Product and Deliverables: 85%.
 Project 1 is due in week 6.
+Submission: submission link via the course site

-Title: Laboratory and Project 2
+3. Evidence of Learning Task 3: Laboratory and Project 2